NardJ/PyInterpreter/README.md

 ```PyInterpreter.runScript()```</br>
 *or*</br>
 ```PyInterpreter.runScript("myscript.pyi")```</br>
-*runScript returns False if errors were encountered and True if script ran successfull.*

 6) After loading script, the script can be rerun with runScript(). </br>
 Beforehand system variables can be changed with modSystemVar. e.g.</br>